antarctica/bas-style-kit-docs/site/_components/navbar.md

 {% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap" included="yes" %}

-Add the `.active` class to the navbar item currently active, to highlight where the end user is in the site.
+Add the `.active` class to the drop-down menu item currently active, to highlight where the end user is in the site.

 Make sure to include the `<span class="sr-only">(current)</span>` attribute as well. <br />
 This provides a non-visual indication of the currently active item, suitable for assistive technologies.